saket349/soc_winter/README.md

 </ul>
 <h2>Create Slack-clone:</h2>
 <h3>Prerequisites</h3>
-<p>A basic idea of reactjs and javascript is required.
+<p>Good knowledege of CSS and Html is must.
+A basic idea of reactjs and javascript is required.
 Need to have some coding background.
 All you need is a lot of dedication and enthusiasm, need to be calm and patient while your code gives an error, and have a learning attitude.<br></p>

 <h3> Installation </h3>
 <ul>